House insulation

 photo source: thegreenage.co.uk

 Good insulation saves money.
 The better it is, the greater the savings.
 But what does good insulation mean?
-What does the material have to be like to have effective thermal insulation and the energy savings to be obvious?
+What does the material need to be like for effective thermal insulation to be effective and energy savings to be evident?
 Here are some characteristics:

 • Have low thermal conductivity and high thermal resistance.
 Information about these parameters find here

 • Be pressure-resistant.
-Material compression leads to reduced performance
+Material stress leads to decreased performance

 • Be moisture resistant